How IoT Precision Agriculture and Smart Farming Works

 In this article, we’ll define precision agriculture and smart farming and provide a thorough introduction to precision agriculture, IoT-based smart farming, and precision agriculture IoT.
 We’ll also answer the questions “ what is precision agriculture technology?” and “what is smart farming technology?”
 Let’s dive in!

 Precision agriculture definition: Precision agriculture or precision farming is a modern way of farming management that involves the use of IT (information technology) for highly accurate and controlled agricultural production.
-Simply put, the precision agriculture meaning is to observe, measure, and respond to variability in crops in one field as well as between multiple fields.
+Simply put, precision agriculture meaning is to observe, measure, and respond to variability in crops in one field as well as between multiple fields.

 Precision agriculture is based on the fact that different crops and agricultural land areas have different demands and requirements for nutrients, water, sunlight, etc. Using modern precision agriculture technology and precision agriculture solutions, farmers ensure that soil and crops get all the right nutrients with a high level of precision.
 The main objectives of precision agriculture are to achieve better soil quality and increase productivity.